oasis-open/cti-stix-generator/README.rst

     config = stix2generator.generation.object_generator.Config(optional_property_probability=.25, minimize_ref_properties=False)
     object_generator = stix2generator.create_object_generator(object_generator_config=config)
-    objects = object_generator.generate("indicator")
+    object = object_generator.generate("indicator")

-You can also use the language_processor object in a similar fashion as the command-line tool.
+You can also use the language_processor object in a similar fashion as the build_stix command-line tool.
 This will produce a list objects based around the text you give to the build_graph function.
-In the case below, a piece of malware and two identities are created with a relationship object linking them together:
+In the case below, a malware and an identity object are created with a relationship object linking them together:

 .. code-block:: python